rupeshtr78/fabric-k8s/README.md

-# Deploy Hyperledger Fabric using Kubernetes
+# Deploy Basic Hyperledger Fabric Network using Kubernetes

 The objective of this post is to implement a basic fabric network on Kubernetes platform.
 The indent is to understand the architecture behind kubernetes deployment of fabric network by going through each step.